Traditional South Indian Sambar Recipe | Step-by-Step Guide for Beginners

 - 1 tomato, chopped

-- A small lemon-sized ball of tamarind, soaked in warm water
+- A small tamarind -shaped ball, soaked in hot water

 - Fresh coriander leaves, chopped (for garnish)